 As mentioned above, the eBay seller limits are calculated on the basis of a mix of quantitative and qualitative metrics.
 Therefore, in order to ask eBay seller support for a recalculation of the limits, you’ll need to comply with some prerequisites:

 - Account history: all new eBay accounts can sell up to 10 items with a value of up to $500.
-That is because eBay doesn’t have a history of new accounts, hence needs to see how they perform before allowing to raise the limit.
+That is because eBay doesn’t have a history for new accounts, hence needs to see how they perform before allowing to raise the limit.
 Selling restrictions here are meant as a “trial period” to test the trustworthiness of newcomer sellers.
 Hence, before asking for a limit raise, make sure to have some – positive – history in sales.

 - Selling volumes: Since eBay charges over 10% on the total amount of each sale, they will of course prefer to increase sales limits for sellers that have high selling volumes.